PaawllooPL/Node.js-movie-rating-web-app/README.md

+# Descripton
+Node app that allows to search movie by title and write/edit/remove comments (reviews)

 # Setup
 ### MongoDB
 1. Create .env file in **"./back"** folder.
 Set **"MONGO_USERNAME"** and **"MONGO_PASSWORD"**.
 Simply write line by line:  **MONGO_USERNAME=password** .
 No semicolons, commas or anything.